youmahmy/security-automation-portfolio/README.md

 # Security Automation Portfolio
-A collection of projects and scripts for enterprise security operations by Youcef Mahmoudi.
+A collection of security engineering and automation projects focused on detection, response, and platform security.

+**By Youcef Mahmoudi**

 ---